Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 - Search for Pets.
 - Search for existing breeds, shelters, or species, creating them if need be.
-- Save a Pet somehow, maybe from a dictionary of values.
+- Save a Pet somehow, probably from a dictionary of values.
 - Create our final formatted string output from a list of Pets.
 - Create our final formatted string output after creating a Pet.